Independence? From what exactly?

 "Generate jobs for Pennsylvanians" if the property tax is the second-largest fixed cost for Pennsylvania business owners, as asserted in the piece, then it would have to be explained why job creation throughout the Great Recession (and before) has occurred in Texas more than any other state.
 Again, Texas is number one in property taxes as a percentage of property value.
 Higher income taxes in geographically defined area have been demonstrated time and again to reduce the amount of employment in that area.
 In other words, Pennsylvania may run the risk of job loss like Philadelphia over the past five decades.

 "Create a massive stimulus for Pennsylvania" It is unclear how a stimulus can be created by swapping out one tax for another tax (or taxes) without addressing the expenditure side.
 The literature on the PTIA produced thus far indicates a revenue swap, with savings going to a very small subset of property owner: the vacant lot or speculative landowner.
 All others will simply be paying the hidden tax of the sales and use tax, or alternatively state income tax.
-The money that is not in the pockets of property owners cannot create a stimulus much less help small to medium businesses that were going to be groaning under a higher sales and use tax.
+The money NOT in the pockets of property owners cannot create a stimulus much less help small to medium businesses who will to be groaning under a higher sales and use tax.
 The numbers don't work.

 "Increase personal wealth" See above for most of the answer, but Americans traditionally have not considered a home purchase to be an investment.
 Only recently, did free and easy credit, skilled marketing by mortgage lenders and the federal government’s quasi-official agencies feed a delusion that one's home is also one's casino.
-Home purchase ought to be a relatively expensive matter relating to the goal of shelter for one's family.
+Home purchase ought to be what Americans traditionally thought it was: a somewhat expensive goal to shelter one's family.

 "Stop costly reassessments” This supposed benefit of the PTIA is irrelevant and confusing for several reasons: most counties in Pennsylvania have resisted revaluation for decades.
 When revaluation does occur, it is with years- long lags, thereby increasing the expense.
 Most states and counties across the United States revalue on a fairly consistent basis, with little ongoing cost.
 A free market solution to assessments is of course to use Realtors and property insurance databases, which will continue valuing land and buildings, as no logical market can operate without this information.